hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 #### Trailing

-When none of the icons add any meaning to the link or meet your needs, we recommend using a simple <span><FlightIcon @name="arrow-right" @color="var(--token-color-palette-blue-200)" /></span> (arrow-right) trailing icon if it is an internal link.
+If the link is internal and when none of the icons add any meaning to the link or meet your needs, we recommend using a simple <span><FlightIcon @name="arrow-right" @color="var(--token-color-palette-blue-200)" /></span> (arrow-right).

 Using the <span><FlightIcon @name="external-link" @color="var(--token-color-palette-blue-200)" /></span> (external-link) icon in the trailing position is highly recommended for external links if the link points to an external URL.